-This is a special program that involves contemporary or specialized topics in finance and may be offered in an independent study format under faculty guidance.
-(Prerequisite: open only to seniors majoring in finance, with approval by the department chair.
+This is a special program that involves contemporary or specialized topics in finance and may be offered as an independent study format under faculty guidance.
+(Prerequisites: open only to seniors majoring in finance, with approval by the department chair.
 Students must have an overall grade point average of 2.5 or better.)
 Three or six credits.
+Information Systems and Operations Management